chandradhargowtham/SimpleWebsiteManagerPhp/README.md

 8. Sessions, Authentication(create account and login) (.txt file system and not DB).
 9. Color Codes for Article Type (php,unity etc).
 10.Image upload has a 2MB limit (can be changed in image.php) and can only upload jpg,png and gif files(can also be changed).
-11. MD5 hashing for passwords.
+11.MD5 hashing for passwords.
+12.Reset Password option.

 Upcoming features:
 1. Better Search.
 2. Better hashing of passwords.
-3. Reset Password option.
-4. Admin password handler page - change root passwords at one place.
+3. Current reset password is not secure.
+Will generate temp token for password reset and email it.
+4. Form Validation (JS).

 Credits:
 1. Basic FrontEnd HTML/CSS and backend PHP by Chandradhar (https://github.com/chandradhargowtham).